cs456s25/labs/lab05/lab04s26description.md

 of modules or in a testbench to loop through a series of tests.

 ## Final multiplexor experiment
-Implement the multiplexors in the activity on Wednesday using the code in the last model so you can see what actually gets built.
+Implement the multiplexors shown in code below so you can see what actually gets built.